 Enhanced Cavaletti Poles: Apply sock to affected limb during the Cavaletti poles exercise.
 If a patient is still hitting bars, this will add an extra reminder to pick that foot up.

-Enhanced Figure 8s or Cone Weaving: Apply sock to affected limb during more difficult walking exercises.
+Enhanced Figure 8s or Cone Weaving: Apply sock to affected limbs during more difficult walking exercises.
 This will assist in correct paw placement as you advance your workouts.

 Frequently Asked Questions

-The Front No-Knuckling Training Sock stimulates a dog on the skin between the center toes, evoking a withdrawal reflex in the front foot, causing the pet to pick the foot up higher.
-For best results wear for short 2-5 minute intervals multiple times during the day and remove at the end of the exercise.
+The Front No-Knuckling Training Sock stimulates a pet on the skin between the center two toes which evoke a withdrawal reflex which in turn causes the pet to pick their paw up higher.
+For best results wear for short 2-5 minute intervals multiple times throughout the day, at the beginning of your walk.
+And remove the training sock at the end of exercise.

 We recommend consulting with your Veterinarian or Rehabilitation professional before using.
 Many geriatric pets or those suffering from neurological problems will benefit from using the No-Knuckling Training Sock.

 The stimulation to your pet’s paw should cause them to pick it up higher when walking.

 You may need to use treats and encouragement as motivation to walk.
 It’s a new concept for your pet to learn and may take time.

 The Front No-Knuckling Sock is a training tool and not designed for long-term use.
 If used correctly it will solely stimulate your pet and not cause any irritation.
 To ensure your pet’s comfort, keep the fleece pad wrapped snugly around the cord with the softest part touching the paw.
 Touch fastener edges should always point away from the foot.